Are you looking for a list of the best things to do near Cairns with kids? Let us help!

 Visit Mossman Gorge

-80km north of Cairns you will find the beautiful Mossman Gorge.
+As far as Cairns kids activities go, swimming is always high on the list of priorities.
+Right?!
+To that end, 80km north of Cairns you will find the beautiful Mossman Gorge.
 Crystal-clear water cascades over large granite boulders in the Mossman River gorge.
 Lush rainforests cloak steep mountainsides from the riverbanks up to the rugged eastern slopes of the Main Coast Range.
 Park up at the Visitors Centre and pay your entrance fee to visit the gorge.
-Part of the historic Daintree National Park, Mossman Gorge is another ‘must do’ item on your Cairns bucket list
+Part of the historic Daintree National Park, Mossman Gorge is another ‘must do’ item on your Cairns bucket list.

 Immerse yourself at the Cairns Aquarium